Also known as: 180 squat, 180 jump squat, half-turn squat, rotational squat, turning squat

 What are the benefits of the 180 Degree Squat?

-The 180 Degree Squat builds explosive lower-body power, improves hip mobility and conditioning, and strengthens quadriceps, hamstrings and glutes.
-It also trains balance, coordination and core stability when performed with safe technique.
+The 180 Degree Squat builds explosive lower-body power, improves balance and coordination, and targets quads, hamstrings and glutes.
+It also raises heart rate for cardio benefits and enhances rotational control for athletic movements.